-Figure 10: Preliminary Qualifying Course
+Figure 11: Preliminary Qualifying Course

-2.6 Semi-Finals / Finals Round
+2.6 Finals Round

-Teams that qualify will have access to the Semi-Finals / Finals Course.
+Teams that qualify will have access to the Finals Course.
 These courses consist of eight (8) tasks: the mandatory navigation channel and tasks 2-8.
-Only one team may be on a Semi-Finals / Finals Course at a time.
+Only one team may be on a Finals Course at a time.
+Note that teams may not know what course they are assigned until right before the start of their time slot.

-During a Semi-Finals / Finals run the ASV must:
+During a Finals run the ASV must:

-- operate autonomously throughout the entire run; - enter the course through the gates in Navigate the Panama Canal task; - attempt the remaining Tasks 2-7 of their choice, in any order; and - return to home (Task 8) at the end of the run.
+- operate autonomously throughout the entire run; no remote-controlled survey runs allowed. - enter the course through the gates in the Navigation Channel task. - attempt the remaining Tasks 2-7 of their choice, in any order. - return to home (Task 8) at the end of the run.

-The requirements for the Semi-Finals / Finals Round is at the judges' discretion on-site at the competition.
+The requirements for the Finals Round are at the judges' discretion on-site at the competition.
 The scoring breakdown can be found in Section 3.1.2.